 Prologis is the world’s largest logistics real estate investment trust.
 While this may not sound like the most exciting investment, Prologis is poised to benefit from the tremendous boom in e-commerce and the need for additional warehouse and distribution space.
-After a disastrous 2008-09, the company’s stock has turned around dramatically, rallying from a low of about $10 to its current price in the mid-$90s.
-And, of course, Prologis would also appear to be in an unusually good position to take advantage of the economic shocks caused by the coronavirus.
-With so many more people using e-commerce to meet their needs, demand for the sort of buildings in Prologis’ portfolio is at an all-time high.
+After a disastrous 2008-09, the company’s stock has turned around dramatically, rallying from a low of about $10 to its current price in the triple digits.
+Also, thanks to the pandemic, demand for the sort of buildings in Prologis’ portfolio is at an all-time high.

-Colgate-Palmolive is one of the best known and loved brand names in the U.S. The firm has been showered with global accolades; Fortune magazine recognizes it as one of the world’s most admired companies, while Ethisphere has dubbed Colgate-Palmolive “the world’s most ethical company.”
-The company currently yields 2.54% and is one of the top dividend aristocrats, having raised its dividend for an astonishing 56 consecutive years, through Jan.
-31, 2019.
+Colgate-Palmolive is one of the best-known brand names in the U.S. The firm has been showered with global accolades.
+Fortune magazine recognizes it as one of the world’s most admired companies, while Ethisphere has dubbed Colgate-Palmolive “the world’s most ethical company.”
+The company currently yields above two-and-a-quarter. and is not only a Dividend Aristocrat, but a Dividend King — those are the elite stocks with more than a half-century of consecutive raises — having increased its dividend for an astonishing 58 consecutive years.

 Waste Management (WM)

 There’s one theory to investing that companies in the most unsavory lines of work can offer some of the greatest values.
 After all, no one wants to regale friends at a cocktail party about how they made a fortune on trash.
 However, while it might not be as “sexy” as a hot new tech stock, there will always, always be trash and, therefore, a need for someone to take care of it.
 Waste Management is an industry leader that operates in a wide variety of verticals within its industry, making this the sort of defensive stock that’s more likely to hold up better through bear markets.